-1. Driver behavior: by combining received data from the vehicle tracking system and the on-board computer, it is possible to form a profile for any given driver (average speed, frequency of detours, breaks, severity of manoeuvres, etc.).
+1. Driver behavior: by combining received data from the vehicle tracking system and the onboard computer, it is possible to form a profile for any given driver (average speed, the frequency of detours, breaks, the severity of maneuvers, etc.).

 2. Mechanical diagnostics: an advanced fleet management systems (FMS) can connect to the vehicle's onboard computer, and gather data for the user.
 Data such as mileage and fuel consumption are gathered into a global statistics scheme.